1. The Budget and holiday expectations

 The World-known Istrian gastronomy basing on traditionally prepared culinary delights served with best Croatian wines is another excellent reason for discovering this area.
 Rent skippered or bareboat sailboat at Pula yacht charters

 Zadar archipelago is the densest island area in the Mediterranean counting near 500 small and mostly uninhabited scattered islands.
-Soothing "meastral" wind guarantees ideal sailing conditions assuring your to explore the islands at a relaxing pace.
+Prevailing lazy "meastral" winds guarantee ideal sailing conditions allowing a safe and smooth sailing between these islands.
 Here you can always find well-protected bays and coves where you can moor your boat.

-Be sure to explore vibrant towns like Zadar, Vodice or Primošten or even sail up river passing Šibenik town to reach one of the natural wonders in Croatia the 7 majestic waterfalls of Krka national park.
+Surrender to a small-town pulse of Primošten village or sail up river passing the UNESCUO site Šibenik and reach one of Croatia's natural wonders the majestic waterfalls of Krka national park.
 You can find a safe berth in Skradin town and taste some of the most impressive Croatian culinary works of art.
-Such as grilled bream, sea mussels, octopus or a veal under the bell.
-Sail the Central Adriatic charter itinerary by hiring sailboat in Zadar city or large marina Sukošan.
+Grilled bream, sea mussels, octopus or a veal baked "under the bell".
+Rent sailboat in Zadar or charter yacht in Biograd port and get inspired with alternate Croatia sailing itineraries.

-Sub-tropical climate of Dubrovnik province and the surrounding island attracts masses of tourists recently.
-That is why it is recommended to visit this stunning Dalmatian pearl in off season.
-Old town's citadel is beset with impressive fortified walls from the 15.
-Century.
+When you begin your sailing odyssey in world-famous UNESCO site Dubrovnik you can expect one of the most diverse Croatia yacht charter routes.
+The old town's citadel is beset with impressive fortified walls from the 15.
+Century and absoultely worth exploring.
 Narrow paved streets and houses, all made of shiny white marble, reflect this town's unique charm.
-Ideal getaway from this town's hustle and bustle are lush-green Elafiti islands where you can anchor your sailing yacht in a peaceful cove.
-Which is actually the best way to start your Dubrovnik sailing trip.
+Ideal getaway from this town's hustle and bustle are sub-tropical Elafiti islands where you can anchor your sailing yacht.

 Generally, if your dates are flexible, take a sailing trip in June or September.
-Prices are lower, there is less marine traffic and crowds visitng the coastal cities.
+Prices are lower and there is less marine traffic.
 Yacht rental prices are lowest in shoulder season (April, May, October).
 The chance of variable weather is slightly higher in Fall, when the weather systems are moving faster over Europe.
 But it usually stays warm and pleasant until November.
 Including the sea that stays around 20o (68F).

 Spring time in Croatia is glorious with pleasant weather and warmer air temperatures.
-Despite the low sea temperatures reaching 20o (68F) from middle May, sailing is a pure pleasure until mid.
-June.
+Despite the low sea temperatures reaching 20o (68F) from middle May, sailing in June is a pure pleasure with lower crowds at sea and in ports.

 High summer, starting from the last weeks of June, might be busy, but the weather is near perfect with fair winds and air temperatures often over 30o (86F).
 If you like summer heat, then book your sailing vacation in July or August.
 Croatia yacht charter prices in peak season months July and August are highest, but you can always find a affordable yacht charter in Croatia.